-The Beck post-WWII small starter home (1949)
+The Beck post-WWII starter home blueprint (1949)

-THE unusual arrangement and design of this modern brick veneer home makes it equally attractive from the wide or the narrow dimension, and it can be faced either way on the lot.
+The unusual arrangement and design of this modern brick veneer home makes it equally attractive from the wide or the narrow dimension, and it can be faced either way on the lot.

 The large living room, the efficient kitchen with its dining space and other innovations make it seem to be a larger home than it actually is.
 The plan provides for a full basement.

-The Barden vintage small starter home (1949)
+1940s floorplan: The Barden vintage starter home (1949)

-THE large T-shaped living room with its natural fireplace and picture window would certainly seem to hold little in common with the parlor of its colonial forebear.
+The large T-shaped living room with its natural fireplace and picture window would certainly seem to hold little in common with the parlor of its colonial forebear.

+Efficient planning has successfully combined an exterior which is basically Colonial and a floor plan that brings the owner every modern convenience.
 The dining space in the living room makes a dining room unnecessary, and gives this four-room house the efficiency of five rooms.